openesp/openesp/README.md

 The project does not currently provide binary distribution.
 Please build from source.

 ## Building
-If you prefer to build the product from source or hack yourself, please first download the source distribution
+To build the product from source, please first download the source distribution

 * Click the "ZIP" icon to download a source distribution ZIP file snapshot
 * Or clone the Git repo using command ```git clone https://github.com/openesp/openesp.git```